JUMP START YOUR FUTURE!

 How does the program work?

 First year students typically take 4 courses that last 16 weeks (1 semester).
-Students in the Jump Start program will take 2 courses for the first 8 weeks (Term 1) of the semester.
-Then they’ll take another 2 courses for the second 8 weeks (Term 2) of the semester.
+Students in the Jump Start program will take 2 courses with a specific Jump Start cohort and 2 courses outside of that cohort.
 Overall, students will take the same amount of courses as those not in the Jump Start program.

 What classes will I take?